simonpacis/hyperstatic/README.md

 src/
 ```

-In `src/` you keep all the .php-files.
+In `src/` you keep all your .php-files.
-So, index.php, about.php etc.
+(So, index.php, about.php etc.
-etc.
+etc.)

 These files will all be converted to index.html, about.html etc.
 in the `dist/` directory.